 I am pleased to present the Annual Report and Accounts for the MLKDC.
-This has been a year of significant challenge and limited opportunity for MLKDC, given the constraints within which we, as an executive Non Departmental Public Body (NDPB), currently operate.
-These parameters, set by our sponsor department, The Executive Office (TEO), reflect the ongoing lack of Ministerial agreement on the future development of the site, and the ongoing pressures on the public purse, which saw a further reduction in our budget for the year.
+This has again been a year of significant challenge and limited opportunity for MLKDC, given the continued restrictions imposed in relation to the Covid-19 pandemic and the constraints within which we currently operate, as an executive Non-Departmental Public Body (NDPB).
+These constraints to our remit, set by our sponsor department, The Executive Office (TEO), reflect the ongoing lack of Ministerial agreement on the future development of the site, and the ongoing pressures on the public purse.

 It is against that background that I am pleased to report that the Corporation has continued to fulfil its responsibilities.
-Careful management enabled us to prioritise our activities and achieve ten out of eleven business plan targets, with the emergence of Covid 19 impacting on our ability to achieve our final target.
-In March 2020, the MLKDC Business Continuity Plan was implemented in response to the Covid 19 emergency and since that date all MLKDC staff have been working remotely where possible and site works have been restricted.
-Given the limited remit of MLKDC, everyone has adapted well to the restrictions that have been imposed as a result of the virus, and there has been a limited impact on MLKDC's day to day operations.
+Careful management enabled us to prioritise our activities and achieve 15 of the 16 business plan targets identified at the start of the year.
+With the implementation of the MLKDC Business Continuity Plan in March 2020 in response to the Covid-19 emergency all MLKDC staff have been working remotely where possible.
+Given the limited remit of MLKDC, everyone has adapted well to the restrictions and the impact on MLKDC's day to day operations has been limited.